Silberling/collectd_teamspeak3/README.md

 # Debugging

-In this plugin there is a command line implementation of collectd python package which allows calling via command line.
+In this plugin is a command line implementation of collectd python package which allows calling via command line.

 	python collectd_ts3.py

-You will have to set the password in the pythin script
+You will have to set the password in the python script

 	PASSWORD = 'your_serveradmin_password'